thomaswpp/mpquic-sbd/README.md

 Review adaptations:
 The original repositories have not been integrated as recursive git modules but were copied instead.
 Review changes by navigating into the corresponding subfolder and using **git diff**.

+All source code is targeted to run on Linux Ubuntu 64-bit machines.

 Original implementations:
 * [src/dash/caddy](https://github.com/thomaswpp/mpquic-sbd/tree/master/src/dash/caddy) is used to build a Caddyserver executable with local MP-QUIC.